MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 - **Primary**

   Specifies that the backups should always occur on the primary replica.
-This option is useful if you need backup features, such as creating differential backups, that are not supported when backup is run on a secondary replica.
+This option is useful if you need backup features, such as creating differential backups that are not supported when backup is run on a secondary replica.

 - **Any Replica**